oxylok/61-RedTeam/docs/challenge_templates/humanize_behaviour_v5.md

     - While click targets remain the same, mouse trajectories should vary naturally between sessions
     - Similar movement patterns across sessions will be flagged as bot-like behavior
     - Implement randomization strategies that mimic natural human variability
+- **Bezier Curve Detection**:
+    - The system includes highly sensitive bezier curve detection
+    - Even a single bezier curve in your mouse movements may result in a low score
+    - Avoid smooth, mathematically perfect curves in your mouse trajectories
+    - Use more natural, slightly irregular movement patterns that humans would produce
 - **Technical Setup**:
     - Enable headless mode
     - List dependencies in [`pip_requirements`](https://github.com/RedTeamSubnet/RedTeam/blob/main/redteam_core/miner/commits/humanize_behaviour_v5/src/bot/requirements.txt).
 See the limitations for dependencies below.